 Usage: It can be used as a phase-transfer catalyst or in synthetic organic chemistry.

 4. DISCUSSION

+1st paragraph of the discussion should be about your results.
+Discuss your results,not reviewing the literature.
+Use the literature to support your results.
+You have important results but I do not see you discussing the results here in the discussion.

 Phytochemical analysis plays a crucial role in phytomedicine by identifying bioactive compounds responsible for therapeutic effects [17].
-The qualitative phytochemical screening in this study revealed the presence of several bioactive compounds including alkaloids, flavonoids, saponins, tannins, terpenoids, and phenols, this is supported by the work of [7] where they reported that the crude methanol extract/solvent fractions of A. mannii were found to contain phytochemicals including flavonoids, saponins, tannins, triterpenes, cardiac glycosides, and alkaloid.
+The qualitative phytochemical screening in this study revealed the presence of several bioactive compounds including alkaloids, flavonoids, saponins, tannins, terpenoids, and phenols, this is supported by the work of name the author??
+[7] where they reported that the crude methanol extract/solvent fractions of A. mannii were found to contain phytochemicals including flavonoids, saponins, tannins, triterpenes, cardiac glycosides, and alkaloid.
 Also, standard phytochemical screening techniques have identified a range of compounds, including alkaloids, flavonoids, tannins, saponins, glycosides, phenols, and terpenes, among others in A. mannii [18].
 But, the absence of glycosides, cardiac glycosides, steroids, and quinones indicates a selective phytochemical profile which distinguishes the methanolic leaf extract with ethanolic stem extract.
 Also, Osuntokun et al. [2] confirmed the presence of Cardiac glycoside in both the leaves and bark of Anisopus mannii ethyl acetate extracts which is in contrast to this study.

 The Thin Layer Chromatography (TLC) analysis of Anisopus mannii leaf extract yielded four distinct fractions with similar retention factors (0.53 ± 0.01), indicating the presence of compounds with comparable polarities.

 Subsequent Gas Chromatography-Mass Spectrometry (GC-MS) analysis of these fractions revealed a complex mixture of bioactive compounds, notably rich in terpenoids and phenolic compounds.
 Among these, compounds such as α-Farnesene and Caryophyllene were identified in Fraction 2.
 These terpenoids are known for their therapeutic properties, including anti-inflammatory, antimicrobial, and sedative effects.
 For instance, α-Farnesene has been associated with anti-inflammatory and antimicrobial activities [19] while β-Caryophyllene is recognized for its antinociceptive and anti-inflammatory effects [20].
 The identification of these compounds within A. mannii leaf extract underscores the plant's potential as a source of natural therapeutic agents.
 The presence of terpenoids and phenolic compounds contributes to the extract's bioactivity, supporting its traditional use in herbal medicine.

+2nd 3rd, and 4th paragraphs provide some explaination to the results of your study?
+Propose any biochemical mechanisms.
+Cite other literature to support or propose biochemical pathways or mechanisms to explain your results.

 The superior performance of Fraction F2 is strongly associated with its terpenoid content, including compounds like Caryophyllene oxide and α-Farnesene, identified through GC-MS analysis.
 Caryophyllene oxide has been previously documented for its anti-inflammatory and metabolic regulatory effects [21].
 These mechanisms, involving enhanced lipid metabolism and reduced inflammation, could explain the observed hypolipidemic effects.
 Such findings are in line with other research on plant-based lipid-lowering agents.
 For example, a study by Kamran et al. [22] demonstrated the efficacy of bioactive terpenoids in regulating lipid profiles and reducing oxidative stress, supporting their potential as therapeutic agents.
 Similarly, phenolic compounds in plant extracts have been associated with lipid-lowering and anti-inflammatory activities [23].

+One paragraph should be dedicated to highlighting the limitations of your study.
+And propose areas for further research based on what you found.

 Conclusion